xamarin/xamarin-macios/docs/website/generator-errors.md

 }
 ```

+### <a name='BI1120'/>BI1120: Unsupported platform string: *.
+Platform strings should contain the version of the platform supported.
+Examples are: maccatalyst15.0, mac10.9, ios8.0, tvos15.0

 If the property is inlined from a protocol then the `[Export]` value, prefixed with `input`, will be used by default.
 You can override this with by adding the `[CoreImageFilterProperty]` attribute (e.g. for `output*` keys).

 # BI11xx: warnings